National Council on Black American Affairs-Northeast Region

-- Written confirmation of the nominee’s availability to present his/her research at the NCBAA-Northeast Region Spring conference on March 23-24, 2017 in Lyndhurst, NJ.
+- Written confirmation of the nominee’s availability to present his/her research at the NCBAA-Northeast Region Spring conference on March 21-22, 2019 in Baltimore, MD.

 - A brief description or abstract of the dissertation (not to exceed 750 words) that includes significance of the research, methodology, relevance of the results, and contribution to the literature.

 - A copy of the dissertation committee’s signature page.

 - A copy of the final summary chapter of the dissertation or a maximum of 15-page double-spaced summary of the dissertation.

 - A letter of support (not to exceed 1 page) from the dissertation chair/advisor or committee member addressing the exemplary features of the study.

 Submission Process: Send an electronic copy of the nomination materials the NCBAA Northeast Executive Office via email at firstname.lastname@example.org.
 Incomplete nomination materials will not be considered.
 Dissertations previously nominated will not be reconsidered.
 Each nominee may submit up to two nominations.